 Manage user accounts with scripts

-The User Management tool enables you to perform user-related tasks on the Digital Lab database.
-This section is relevant only for UFT Digital Lab.
+The User Management tool enables you to perform user-related tasks.

-The User Management tool enables you to perform the following actions:
+With the User Management tool, you can perform the following actions:

 - Assign administrator permissions to an existing user*